null Skip to Content

 Begin by adding adhesive to the lip of your panel, approximately 1” from the face.
 Apply a bead of textured caulk where the panel meets the face.
 Then, use a damp cloth to remove any excess caulk or adhesive.

-Step 10: Repeat Step 6 - Step 9 as needed
+Step 10: Repeat Steps 6 through 9 as Needed

 Keeping the same tools from previous steps, adjoin the panels together while ensuring they match up with the level line.
-Dry fit the panels before the adhesive is applied to check that each panel sits flush as it should.
+Dry fit the panels before you apply adhesive to make sure each panel sits flush.
 Trim when necessary.

-The last panel of a row will need to be trimmed from the finger side.
+Trim the last panel of a row from the finger side.
 After applying adhesive/caulk, wipe away any excess with a damp cloth.

-Tip: Check if any previously cut panels can be used to finish a row of paneling before trimming a new full panel.
+Tip: Check if any previously cut panels can be used to finish a row before trimming a full panel.

 Apply adhesive to the top lip of each panel below before placing the new panels above.